hyunjunian/Poor-Charlie-s-Almanack/en.md

 That’s what happened to *The Saturday Evening Post* and all those things.
 They’re gone.
 What we have now is *Motocross,* which is read by a bunch of nuts who like to participate in tournaments where they turn somersaults on their motorcycles.
 But they care about it.
 For them, it’s the principal purpose of life.
 A magazine called *Motocross* is a total necessity to those people.
 And its profit margins would make you salivate.
 Just think of how narrowcast that kind of publishing is.
 So occasionally, scaling down and intensifying gives you the big advantage.
 Bigger is not always better.

 The great defect of scale, of course, which makes the game interesting, so that the big people don’t always win—is that as you get big, you get the bureaucracy.
 And with the bureaucracy comes the territoriality, which is again grounded in human nature.
 And the incentives are perverse.
 For example, if you worked for AT&T in my day, it was a great bureaucracy.
 Who in the hell was really thinking about the shareholder or anything else?
 And in a bureaucracy, you think the work is done when it goes out of your in-basket into somebody else’s in-basket.
 But, of course, it isn’t.
 It’s not done until AT&T delivers what it’s supposed to deliver.
 So you get big, fat, dumb, unmotivated bureaucracies.

-> The big people don’t always win—as you get big, you get the bureaucracy.
->

 They also tend to become somewhat corrupt.
 In other words, if I’ve got a department and you’ve got a department and we kind of share power running this thing, there’s sort of an unwritten rule: “If you won’t bother me, I won’t bother you, and we’re both happy.”
 So you get layers of management and associated costs that nobody needs.
 Then, while people are justifying all these layers, it takes forever to get anything done.
 They’re too slow to make decisions, and nimbler people run circles around them.